-Sometimes these cases can get complicated and murky, but obviously, common sense approach usually prevails and what the prosecutors have to prove is, number one, that there is a child involved with some sort of a sex crime.
+Sometimes these cases can get complicated and murky.
+Still, the common sense approach usually prevails and what the prosecutors have to prove is, number one, that there is a child involved with some sex crime.

-Also, that sex crime is being perpetrated against the child by the defendant, and the sex crimes for child molestation which I would consider kind of an umbrella/blanket term can include all sorts of things.
-It could include touching.
-California Penal Code 647.6 defines the crime of child molestation.
+Also, a sex crime is being perpetrated against the child by the defendant, and the sex crimes for child molestation, which I would consider kind of an umbrella/blanket term, can include all sorts of things.
+It could consist of touching.
+California Penal Code 647.6 PC defines the crime of child molestation.

-Touching a child in their genital areas with the intent to arouse yourself, arouse a child would cover child molestation.
-Obviously, having sex with a child, oral copulation with a child — that would be under the umbrella of child molestation.
-See CALCRIM 1122 annoying or molesting a child.
+Touching a child in their genital areas with the intent to arouse yourself arouse a child would cover child molestation.
+Having sex with a child and oral copulation with a child would be under the umbrella of child molestation.

-Do you really have the general umbrella of child molestation and then you have specific crime that can also be attached to it.
-What I see a lot is that in child molestation cases in Los Angeles, prosecutors are charging all sorts of different charges just depending on what happened in the case.
+Do you have the general umbrella of child molestation, and then you have a specific crime that can also be attached to it.
+I see a lot that in child molestation cases in Los Angeles, prosecutors are charging all sorts of different charges just depending on what happened in the case.

-So, you need a child.
-You need a defendant that’s committing some sort of a sexual act against the child and then you can charge that person with child molestation.
+So, it would help if you had a child.
+You need a defendant committing some sexual act against the child, and then you can charge that person with child molestation.